TOAST-DOCS/Gamebase/en/unreal-etc.md

         * GamebaseNetworkType::TYPE_WIFI: 1
         * GamebaseNetworkType::TYPE_ANY: 2
 * Change of Launching Status
     * Occurs when there is a change in the Launching Status Response which periodically checks application status.
-For instance, event occurrences due to maintenance, or update recommendation. 주기적으로 애플리케이션 상태를 확인하는 Launching Status response에 변동이 있을 때 발생합니다. 예를 들어 점검, 업데이트 권장 등에 의한 이벤트가 있습니다.
+For instance, event occurrences due to maintenance, or update recommendation.
     * Type: GamebaseObserverType::Launching (= "launching")
     * Code: See constant value declared at each GamebaseLaunchingStatus.
         * GamebaseLaunchingStatus::IN_SERVICE: 200